 Some amounts from prior years' financial statements have been reclassified to conform to the current year presentation.
-Some items within the cash flow statement were reclassified between the financing and investing sections during 2008.
+The Company's property located in Norfolk, Virginia was classified as held for sale during the quarter ended June 30, 2009 and, as a result, the results of operations related to this property for 2008 were reclassified from continuing operations to discontinued operations.
+Some items within the cash flow statement were reclassified between the financing and investing activities sections during 2008.
 These items related to payments received from tenants for reserves and payments made to lenders for reserves.
 These reclassifications had no effect on previously reported net income or stockholders' equity.